 Way back in 2010, I celebrated my first Thanksgiving abroad with other expats.
 Over time, I lost interest in spending time with people who I had nothing in common with aside from the country issuing our passports.
 For the most part, I’d let Thanksgiving go, at least temporarily.

 Looking two years back, I see I was quite optimistic about finding someone to share my life with.
 Last year was not a great year for me, and Thanksgiving passed without even a mention.
-But I’m on the other side of all of that, and this year, I’ve got a whole new family who wants to share my American traditions :)
+But I’m on the other side of all of that, and this year, I’ve got a whole new local “family” who wants to share my American traditions :)!

-In the absence of Tofurky and stuff-able winter squash, I’ve had to go a more basic route for our vegetarian Thanksgiving entreé (Robert’s mom is kindred spirit and also a vegetarian!).
+In the absence of Tofurky and stuff-able winter squash, I’ve had to go a more basic route for our vegetarian Thanksgiving entreé.
 I’ve been auditioning vegetarian nut roast recipes this past month and last night, in the nick of time, I finally nailed the vegetarian nut roast recipe I’m going to serve.

 If you’re looking for a delicious Thanksgiving vegetarian main dish, I don’t think you can miss with this vegetarian nut roast recipe.
-It’s so good, we were eating it cold for breakfast!
+It’s so good, I was eating it cold for breakfast!